 The Camillian Sisters Society is located in Ranchi, Jharkhand India, the Camillian Sisters Society started its mission last 1994.

-Last 2003, the sisters started to visit the children, aged, sick and the poor in the slums.
+Last 2003, the sisters started to visit the children, aged, sick, and the poor in the slums.
 Many difficulties arose in the villages where Hindu groups interpreted Christian mission work in education and health care as fraudulent or being carried out with the ultimate goal of conversion brought by the Bharatiya Janata Party (BJP) -led government.

 It is the seat of formation for women desiring to follow in the footsteps of Blessed Maria Domenica Brun Barbantini, their Foundress.
-Part of the formation of the Sisters is the direct contact with the reality of sickness and poverty affecting the Indian society.
+Part of the formation of the Sisters is the direct contact with the reality of sickness and poverty affecting Indian society.
 The apostolate of the community consists then of ministry to families, the aged, women, early childhood development by providing social and educational support to children between three years old and above.

 At present, the church of India is having difficulties with the government approval of Anti- Conversion Law and the Land Acquisition Law.
 These laws affect the Missionary and Christian presence and activities in the Diocese.
-The government sees religious as a threat to their government especially on tribal protection issues.
+The government sees religious as a threat to their government, especially on tribal protection issues.
 For that reason, the Congregation of Religious of India Ranchi Unit with Auxiliary Bishop Telesphore gathered all the religious men and women religious in the existential struggle of the people of Ranchi to inform them about the new law.
 He warned the religious leader to be watchful in doing apostolate in the slums.
-Our involvement and its implication for all Catholics especially those coming from the tribes compose of Christians, Hindus, Muslims and a very low percentage from Catholic.
+Our involvement and its implication for all Catholics especially those coming from the tribes compose of Christians, Hindus, Muslims, and a very low percentage of Catholics.
 The call to respond to the pressing issues for primary health care demands a compassionate presence in this mission.